|

 Many C-446 machines that have been found in recent years, appear to be

-incomplete due to de-militarisation procedures when they were finally scrapped.
+incomplete due to de-militarisation procedures that were followed

-As a result, some of the bars and lugs are missing from the cage inside the
+As a result, some of the bars and lugs may be missing from the cage inside

-machine.
-In many cases, even the serial number plates have been removed.
+the machine.
+In some cases, even the serial number plates have been removed

 |